Inspiration

 Hardangervidda Visitor Centre

-Hardangervidda Visitor Centre has won several design awards and it’s easy to see why – especially from the inside.
+Hardangervidda Visitor Centre has won several design awards, and it’s easy to see why – especially from the inside.

 Hardangervidda Visitor Centre